 Each member of the group does his or her individual work on the theme out of the suggested readings and other sources in preparation for the meeting.

 We begin the meeting with the verse “Stars spoke once to man”.
 Out of the silence following the verse, a member initiates the conversation for that evening.
 The intention of the work is both to develop the theme from meeting to meeting, and to develop capacities for listening to one another and for discerning where the conversation can go out of what we hear from one another.

 Each meeting lasts for an hour and a quarter to an hour and a half.
 We close with “Stars spoke once to man”.

 The group is open to anyone who is a member in good standing of the General Anthroposophical Society.
 There are currently up to nine members who participate on a regular basis.

-The Medical Group are medical practitioners who decided to study the Agriculture Course this coming year.
-They meet once a month on Mondays.
+The Medical Group is made up medical practitioners who study Rudolf Steiner’s Agriculture Course during the school year.
+The group meets once a month on a Monday.

 The Cascadia Society for Social Working

 We are an urban Camphill centre.
 We have a day program serving 34 individuals, 11 of whom are also residents of our Camphill life sharing community.